 NIA makes huge recovery in Manipur terror cum extortion case

-New Delhi, June 14: The National Investigation Agency has recovered arms and ammunition during a search operation that it conducted in Imphal Manipur.
+New Delhi, June 14: The National Investigation Agency (NIA) has recovered arms and ammunition during a search operation that it conducted in Imphal Manipur.

 The NIA which conducted the operation along with the Assam Rifles recovered, AK-47s, pistols, live grenades and five pairs of camouflage uniforms.